C-C-Minetest-Server/documents/twi/subsidiary_rules/2024/2024-01-Newcomers-Settlements-Rules.md

     3. 4 days had passed starting from the time all appeals against the case had ended, if any were filed.
 3. After the revocation of the owner's ownership of a newcomers' settlement plot according to section (1), if the player is eventually found not guilty of the violation, the moderator who revoked the ownership should return the ownership of the area, as if it was never revoked.

+## Schedule 1. *(repealed)*

-## Appendix 1.
-List of newcomers' settlements
+## Schedule 2.
+List of newcomers' settlement plots

-1. Plain Houses Area, Spawn County
+1. Apartment protection areas and pre-built houses protection areas sold by 1F616EMO or RelaxingPlay at Plain Houses Area, Spawn County.
-2. Spawn South Area, Spawn County
+2. Free-building plot protection areas sold by 1F616EMO at Spawn South Area, Spawn County.